hensyou/cf-micro-service-architecture/marketplace-service/labs/README.md

 A better approach to sharing configurations like this is to use Config Server:

 https://docs.pivotal.io/spring-cloud-services/1-3/common/config-server/

+### Update The RestTemplate call to include an Authentication Header

 Update the Service to add an authentication header: